Healthy People / Healthy Planet

 When we have the courage to make our government so that it is “of the people, by the people and for the people,” we build communities of healthy people living on a healthy planet.
-For democracy to work it depends upon people who recognize one another as neighbors caring for one another and for the shared place where we live.
+For democracy to work, it depends upon people who recognize one another as neighbors caring for one another, and for the shared place where we live.

-- Single payer, publicly funded, national healthcare insurance is the most economical and most equitable way to achieve full healthcare services for all people.
+Single payer, publicly funded, national healthcare insurance is the most economical and most equitable way to achieve full healthcare services for all people.

-Parents know their children need to thrive way more than just simply survive.
-As a community we make a place where children can flourish into fullness of life.
-As a community we must care for one another and provide comprehensive healthcare services to all members of our society.
-Healthcare services for us all make it possible for us all to thrive and live wholesome lives into our elder years.
-Until that last day when we can live no more.
+Parents know their children need to thrive much more than just simply survive.
+As a community, we will make a place where children can flourish into fullness of life.
+This extends to everyone.
+We must care for one another and provide comprehensive healthcare services to all members of our society.
+Healthcare services for us all make it possible for us all to thrive and live wholesome lives into our elder years, until we can live no more.

 All life on our planet is experiencing huge stress from our rapidly changing climate caused by the increase of greenhouse gases in our atmosphere.
 Fortunately, we can do something about this by working together to control the emission and accumulation of greenhouse gases.
 It is incumbent upon all people sharing life on earth to respond to this climate emergency.
 We must do what we can to mitigate the effects of environmental damage that have already occurred.
 We need to manage, with fairness for all on earth, the many climate changes that are yet to come.

-- We need to engage in dynamic international collaboration and diplomacy in place of threatening militarism as a way to strive for achieving world security.
+We need to engage in dynamic international collaboration and diplomacy in place of threatening militarism as a way to strive for achieving world security.

-Military weapons are way too powerful and too wasteful of immense resources for them to ever be used again in any all-out war.
-At the same time the simple threat of war and the exercise of clandestine military interventions to obtain questionable goals of geopolitical importance waste time and attention from committed and effective diplomatic interventions.
+Military weapons are too powerful and immensely wasteful of resources for them to ever be used again in any all-out war.
+At the same time, the simple threat of war and the exercise of clandestine military interventions to obtain questionable goals of geopolitical importance only serve to waste time and attention from committed and effective diplomatic interventions.

-- The disparity of wealth and power among our citizens is our greatest threat to successful democratic government.
+The disparity of wealth and power among our citizens is our greatest threat to successful democratic government.
 For the sake of continuing our democracy we must respond effectively to resolve this threat.

-In every age human economies always tend to concentrate wealth and power into the control of fewer people.
-Those who have some wealth are always able to gain more wealth and power more quickly than those who do not have wealth.
-This economic imbalance historically results in periodic violent revolution and wars that produce a leveling of the economic playing field.
-After these periodic crises, the cycle repeats itself.
+In every age, human economies always concentrate more wealth and power into the control of fewer people.
+Those who have some wealth are always able to expand their power more quickly than those who do not have wealth.
+This imbalance historically results in periodic violent revolution and wars that level the economic playing field.
+And yet, after these periodic crises, the cycle repeats itself.

-There is a way out of this repetitive cycle, and we need to be courageous enough to find it.
-At Gettysburg our 16th President Abraham Lincoln spoke about this same challenge that is still before us.
+There is a way out of this repetitive cycle, but we must be courageous enough to find it.
+At Gettysburg, our 16th President Abraham Lincoln spoke about this same challenge that is still before us.
 “Our founders brought forth on this continent, a new nation, conceived in liberty, and dedicated to the proposition that all are created equal.”
 We are not a nation of lords and serfs.
 We are not a nation of two classes for those who have power and those who have not.